fire1ce/3os.org/docs/devops/python/virtualenv.md

 ---
 description: Python Virtual Environment - virtualenv.
 How to install and Use virtualenv with Python. virtualenv is a tool to create isolated Python environments.
-Since Python 3.3, a subset of it has been integrated into the standard library under the venv module
+Since Python 3.3, a subset of it has been integrated into the standard library under the venv module.
+template: comments.html
 tags: [python, virtualenv]
 ---